deaddrunkspirit/ton-func-compiler/README.md

 # ton-func-compiler

-Compiler for TON smart contracts in FunC
+Compiler for TON smart contracts for FunC programming language